angelnalu/postcard/README.md

-This is a good learning  project. =)
+This is a good first learning  project. =)